OUR HISTORY

 André Laug, the esteemed fashion designer, captured in a timeless portrait.

 On December 16, André Laug passed away suddenly from a heart attack in Rome; he was just 53 years old.
-The fashion world mourned the loss of their beloved “Parisian of Rome” who, against radical extravagance, had worked to bring the allure of sophistication, elegant structured designs and classic French influence to the world of haute couture.
+The fashion world mourned the loss of their beloved “Parisian of Rome” who, against radical extravagance, had worked to bring the allure of sophistication, elegant structured designs and classic French influence to the world of Haute Couture.

 Photo © André Laug

-1985, The Legacy of Laug Continues
+1985, The Legacy of Laug Continues with olivier

 Laug’s assistant, Olivier (Giancarlo Rossetti), took over as president of the label.
 “I’m not a designer,” he affirmed, “even if I’m capable of making a blouse, but a businessman.”
 Olivier called upon Laura della Croce di Dojola to work with him, since she was already a long-time client of Laug, making up a team of three designers and two Pr: their mission became to preserve the label Laug had made his life’s work.
 Laug hadn’t left only a team, but an entire atelier, laboratories, a staff and an archive that would make any connoisseur giddy.
 His patrimony was this: an internationally celebrated brand, featured in all of the American publications; his gowns worn by the most famous international supermodels.
 “Mr. Laug always made style, more than fashion, his suits and coats could lead a life as a classic raincoat.
 The road he has paved for us is so precise that we can’t go wrong,” stated one of his collaborators.
-The company with 83 collections of haute couture and luxury pret-à-porter, began preparing to relaunch using the sketches the designer had left, a collection that consisted of more than 7,000.
+The company with 83 collections of Haute Couture and luxury pret-à-porter, began preparing to relaunch using the sketches the designer had left, a collection that consisted of more than 7,000.

 In the photo: some sketches left by André Laug.